 Paddlers should not mingle in groups of more than six before and after the activity.
 For more information please see the government website "Coronavirus Outbreak FAQs:what you can and can't do".

-From 24 September, all sports clubs are required to display an official NHS QR code to support NHS Test and Trace.
+All sports clubs are required to display an official NHS QR code to support NHS Test and Trace.
 This does not replace any other requirement associated with recording members attendance as set out in the BDA return to training guidance.
 You can read more about these requirements here and create your QR code here.
 Clubs should discuss this with the premises where they are based and decide whether it is appropriate for this to be provided for the premises as a whole or for the dragon boat club as a separate entity.
 This will depend on the amount of mixing between different groups on the premises.

 The BDA return to training plan sets out 5 phases, with Phase 1 starting in October: